CoderCo-Learning/terraform-starter-kit/modules/aws/vpc/README.md

 The module follows AWS best practices and is suitable for ECS, EKS, EC2, and wider cloud infrastructure architectures.

+> **Note:** By default, public subnets and an Internet Gateway are created.
+> Private subnets are optional and only created when explicitly enabled.
+> Optional components such as the NAT Gateway and VPC Flow Logs are disabled by default.

 ##  Features

 - VPC creation with configurable CIDR block